KaranMeshram91/AgodaHomeTest/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Following 65 Test cases have been Automated

-1. null sent as new password - Negative
+1. null sent as new password
-2. blank new password - Negative
+2. blank new password
 3. only spaces in new password
 4. Leading spaces in new password
 5. Trailing spaces in new password